-During FY2014, I observed much less materials (swept today, Thursday, although regular schedule is Tuesdays and Fridays), such as sand, spilled all over the yard, which is entirely concrete-paved although substantially broken.
-I pointed this observation out to Tom Webber.
-However, the yard is swept twice a week.
+During FY2016, I observed practically clean paved yard (swept today, Friday, and regular schedule is Tuesdays and Fridays); very little materials such as sand, spilled all over the yard, which is entirely concrete-paved although substantially broken.
+Concerning the broken paved yard, concrete batch plants have ability to pave a section at a time with unused concrete from returning trucks.